claws/gestalt/README.md

 The main features of Gestalt are:

-- An application runner that simplifies running an asyncio application by performing common setup such as creating an event loop, registering signal handlers, registering a global exception handler and performing graceful shutdown.
+- Inter-process Communications

+  - Automatic serialization and compression of message payloads.
-- High level communications endpoints.
+  - Socket endpoints.

     - TCP

       - Stream
       - Netstring
       - Message Type Identifier

     - UDP

       - Datagram
       - Message Type Identifier

-- Support for automatic serialization and compression of message payloads.

-- High level message queuing (i.e. AMQP) components.
+  - Message queuing (i.e. AMQP) components.
 The Advanced Message Queuing Protocol (AMQP) is an open standard protocol specification for message passing, queuing, routing, reliability and security.
 One of the most popular implementations of AMQP is RabbitMQ.
 The Gestalt package provides high level components that support automatic message serialization and compression of message payloads.

     - Topic Publisher and Subscriber
     - Request and Reply (RPC)

 - A Timer component that simplifies creating periodic calls to a function.
   Timers can be created as single-shot, repeat a specified number of times or repeat forever.

+- An application runner that simplifies running an asyncio application by performing common setup such as creating an event loop, registering signal handlers, registering a global exception handler and performing graceful shutdown.

 ## Installation